 Toronto District School Board

-The Toronto District School Board (TDSB) is the largest and one of the most diverse school boards in Canada.
-They serve more than 246,000 students in 595 schools throughout Toronto, and more than 160,000 life-long learners in their Adult and Continuing Education programs.
+The Toronto District School Board (TDSB) is one of the largest and most diverse school boards in Canada.
+Their mission is to enable all students to reach high levels of achievement and to acquire the knowledge, skills, and values they need to become responsible members of a democratic society.
+TDSB serves more than 246,000 students in 584 schools throughout Toronto, and more than 160,000 life-long learners in their Adult and Continuing Education programs.

 Toronto Catholic District School Board